 Brain/Computer Interface: The Wu-Fienstien in "The Burning of the Brain".
 Except for one symbolic lever, the ship's controls are either electronic or telepathically controlled.

 Norstrailian "Sheep".
-Granted they were sheep, but are now house-sized and very ill creatures that generate an immortality drug.
+Granted they were once sheep, but are now house-sized and very ill creatures that generate an immortality drug.

 The "Dragons" or "Rats".
 To telepathic people or cats they appear like those creatures.
 But they're anything but those.